 PacVec seminars are held monthly during the academic year from October through June.
-To be notified about upcoming seminars, please sign up for our mailing list by clicking “Connect with us” in the header above.
+To be notified about upcoming seminars, please sign up for our mailing list by clicking “Subscribe” in the header above.
 All seminar announcements include a link to participate remotely via Zoom.

 Looking for a past seminar?
 See links below.

 Ned Walker, Michigan State University: “The Midwest Center of Excellence in Vector-Borne Diseases: Challenges and Opportunities”

 Anne Kjemtrup, California Department of Public Health: “Repeat Performances: Clinical and Epidemiological Aspects of Tick-borne Relapsing Fever in California” (recording unavailable).
 View .pdf

 Karine Le Roch, UC Riverside: “A systems biology approach to understand gene regulation and pathogenicity in human malaria parasites”

 Sarjeet Gill, UC Riverside: “How does Bti cause toxicity to mosquitoes?”

 Janet Foley, UC Davis: “Changing ecology of Rocky Mountain Spotted Fever”

 Scott Ritchie, James Cook University: “Let the mozzies loose: a tale of two Wolbachias”